 LAS Light Art Space is a non-profit art foundation working at the intersection of art, new technologies and science.
 At the centre of a diverse spectrum of activities will be exhibitions by contemporary and pioneering historical artists using and interpreting the medium of light across a broad range of practices.
-Based in Berlin and engaging internationally, LAS is working closely with artists, commissioning site-specific installations and spatial interventions.
+Based in Berlin and engaging internationally, LAS works closely with artists, commissioning site-specific installations and spatial interventions.

 Human concepts of light epitomize cultural reflections on space, time and nature: in art and philosophy, but also in scientific innovation, in communication or in technology.
 Think of the light art masters such as James Turrell, Robert Irwin, Dan Flavin and Mary Coarse, to name a few.
 Bringing these disciplines into dialogue serves as the central motif for the founding of LAS Light Art Space, with the aim to challenge the perception of our present and stimulate visions for our future.

 Prior to the opening of permanent premises in Berlin that will include spaces for temporary exhibitions as well as permanent installations, LAS presents preliminary projects at selected locations in Berlin and around the globe.
 Selected artists featured in the 2020-2021 programme will include Laurie Anderson and the aforementioned Robert Irwin, artist.
 Quantum computing and virtual reality, two of the most concerning and pushing technological advancements, will be addressed as key themes.